johanneshagspiel/green-thumb/README.md

 ### IDE
 If you want to run the client from your IDE, you will need to import the Maven project from the ```src/Client/pom.xml``` file.
-Then, you only need to run the GUI_App.java class, which you will find in the client's ```src/main/java/GUI``` folder.
+Then, you only need to run the Login_S.java class, which you will find in the client's ```src/main/java/GUI``` folder.

 ### JAR
 If you want to run the app from a JAR file, after importing the ```src/Client/pom.xml``` project you will need to run this command: